signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 2. In the agent configuration file `agent.yaml` that's downloaded with the  Docker image, update any incorrect property values to match your system.
 3. In `agent.yaml`, add additional properties such as monitors and observers.
-To learn more about all the available configuration options, see the [Agent Configuration Schema](../config-schema.md).
+To learn more about all the available configuration options, see [Agent Configuration](../config-schema.md).
 4. In your agent container, copy `agent.yaml` to the directory `/etc/signalfx/`.
 5. If you have the Docker API available through the conventional *nix domain socket, mount it so you can use the [docker-container-stats](../monitors/docker-container-stats.md) monitor.